Project ideas from Hacker News discussions.

 Key Value

-Target Audience Engineering teams in monorepos or multi‑repo micro‑service architectures that need ordered PR merges
+Target Audience Large engineering teams using monorepos or multiple microservice repositories that need coordinated PR merges.

 Notes